SollyBunny/discord-bot/README.md

 ###### This next part is for developers :)

 ## Globals
-Stuff which you can use everywhere
+Stuff that you can use everywhere

 ### Modules
 Both `fs` and `http`s are included